Expungements & Sealing

 A prior record can keep you from getting approval for financial assistance, deprive you of getting an apartment, and is cause for an employer to refrain from hiring you.
 All of this can be extremely discouraging, especially if you have turned your life around and are trying to make a fresh start.Starting Fresh!

-In many cases, a criminal charge can be wiped from your record.
+In many cases, a criminal charge can be wiped from your record with the assistance of an expungement attorney in the Chicago area.
 Expungement allows you to vacate a criminal offense, permanently, from your record.
 Many offenses can be erased at the same time if they occurred in the same district.
 For instance, if you have three cases in the City of Chicago, and each case was dismissed or you were found not guilty, they can all be expunged in the same petition, saving your time and money.

 Luckily the Expungement statute has changed over the past few years.
 Previously, if you had ever been convicted of a criminal offense or a municipal ordinance violation, you could not expunge any records, regardless of the outcome of the individual case.
 Now, regardless of your prior criminal history, you are eligible to expunge any case that was dismissed, disposed of with a finding of not guilty at trial, or if you were released from the police station without being charged.Sealing